filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 It is recommended do enable this flag.

 ### urandom
-When disabled pass the `--enable-dev-random` option to the configure script.
-A `/dev/random` will be used for cryptographically secure random number generation.
+When disabled pass the `--enable-dev-random` option to the configure script to use the `/dev/random` for cryptographically secure random number generation.
 When enabled - use a `/dev/urandom` instead.

-This flag should normally be disabled unless the target system has a limited entropy, e.g. on an embedded hardware.
-Enabling this flag reduces an encryption security.
+This flag should normally be enabled, because `/dev/urandom` is a preferred source of cryptographic randomness on modern UNIX-like systems.
+It should only be disabled on platforms and systems that have issues with `urandom`.